-December 19, 2022Imagine sitting in a restaurant and seeing someone choking on food, coughing hard to clear their throat.
-I know it's scary, and anyone can experience similar situations but what to do if someone is choking to comfort them?
+Imagine sitting in a restaurant and seeing someone choking on food, coughing hard to clear their throat.
+I know it’s scary, and anyone can experience similar situations but what to do if someone is choking to comfort them?
 Choking happens to the majority of individuals at some time in their life.
-Although choking lasts for a short time and doesn't pose any real danger, it can sometimes be life-threatening.
+Although choking lasts for a short time and doesn’t pose any real danger, it can sometimes be life-threatening.

 Choking is a medical term that is referred to an obstruction caused by a foreign object.
 You might face choking when the air passage to the lungs is blocked by something like food.
 In such cases, immediate first aid for choking is necessary.
 When someone is choking, the airway is partially or completely blocked, making it difficult to breathe.
 Choking is the fourth primary reason for death due to injury in the United States.
-Most cases of choking are minor, but sometimes it can be a real threat and needs immediate first aid help or emergency medical professional's help if the blockage doesn't clear.
+Most cases of choking are minor, but sometimes it can be a real threat and needs immediate first aid help or emergency procedures from a medical professional if the blockage doesn’t clear.

 What Cause Choking?